State investments enable burst of new solar panel projects in community buildings

 “Supporting solar projects in public buildings is one of the many ways Washington state is leading by example as we work toward meeting our goal of 100% clean electricity by 2050,” said Commerce Director Lisa Brown.
 “These grants prioritized projects in rural and Tribal communities, to ensure all state residents benefit from a cleaner more efficient electric grid.”

 Students from Highline High School’s Environmental Club were instrumental in fundraising and grant writing that helped Highline Public Schools win a $110,100 grant to install solar panels on the new school building in Burien.
-Pictured are 2021 HHS graduates and current students along with their advisors and partners in the grant: Jodi Escareño and Elly-Hien Trinh of Sustainable Burien; students Selena Nguyen, Samantha Quiroz and Kim Nguyen; Rod Sheffer, former executive director, Capital Planning & Construction (a 1969 HHS graduate); students Ricardo Gonzalez Ceja, Nha Khuc (former club president), Brenda Gallardo, Ruth Assefa, Gladis Gallardo and Jordan Powers (current club president).
+Pictured are 2021 HHS graduates and current students along with their advisors and partners in the grant: Rod Sheffer, former executive director, Capital Planning & Construction (a 1969 HHS graduate); mentors Jodi Escareño and Elly-Hien Trinh of Sustainable Burien; students Samantha Quiroz, Jordan Powers (current club president), Gladis Gallardo, Brenda Gallardo, Selena Nguyen, Nha Khuc (former club president), Ruth Assefa, Kim Nguyen and Ricardo Gonzalez Ceja.

 The awarded projects include three by Tribal governments and five projects in small communities with populations under 5,000.
 These grants will fund distributed clean energy for schools, affordable housing and critical public facilities in Washington’s communities: